jorismueller/Joris-website/content/authors/admin/_index.md

 ---

 I'm a PhD student at the Northwestern University Department of Economics.
 I'm currently doing research on:
-- strategic motives behind Chinese foreign aid to developing countries,
+- strategic motives behind Chinese foreign aid to developing countries
-- the role of the internet in facilitating the spread of political protests across Africa,
+- the role of the internet in facilitating the spread of political protests across Africa
 - historical determinants of national identity in Tanzania

 I also enjoy teaching applied statistics and econometric methods with a focus on causal inference.